anoshenko/rui/README.md

 * []string - each element of the array is converted to View as described in the previous paragraph;

-* []interface{} - this array must contain only View and string.
+* []any - this array must contain only View and string.
 Each string element is converted to a View as described above.
 If the array contains invalid values, the "content" property will not be set, and the Set function will return false and an error message will be written to the log.